bmeviauac01/softwarelab1/docs/Lab-ReportingServices/Exercise-1.md

     ![Format the header row](../images/reportingservices/rs-table-bolt-header-row.png)

-    If you check preview, it should look like this:
+    If you check the preview, it should look like this:

     ![Riport preview](../images/reportingservices/rs-table-preview-2.png)

 !!! example "SUBMISSION"
     _If you are continuing with the next exercise, you may omit to create the screenshot here._

     Create a screenshot of the **report preview** page.
-Save the screenshot as `f1.png` and submit with the other files of the solution.
+Save the screenshot as `f1.png` and submit it with the other files of the solution.
 The screenshot shall include Visual Studio and the report preview.
 Verify that your **Neptun code** is visible!

 ## Grouping and total value (5p)